paraiccooney/simon_game/README.md

 **Manual**
 A number of manual tests were carried out on this project to ensure it is working as intended;

+- Browsers
+I manually tested this project in Microsoft Edge (Internet Explorer) & Mozilla Firefox to ensure there were no issues when using different browsers.
+- JShint
+I ran my Javascript code through JS Hint (https://jshint.com/) to flag any potential bugs.
+None were returned.
 - New Game
 After a number of computerGo functions were complete I viewed the computerScore & playerScore arrays by entering them into Chrome's developer tools console to ensure that they were populated.
 I then clicked the new game button & again viewed the arrays.
 The playerScore array was empty while the computerScore was now populated with a single number as intended.
 During this test I also verified that the correct flash was applied (ie. that as the value in the array was 2 the yellow button had it's flash class added & removed).
 I then reiterated this test until the computerArray returned different values & verified that the correct flash had been applied.